OctopusDeploy/docs/docs/installation/installing-tentacles/automating-tentacle-installation.md

 ```

 DSC can be applied in various ways, such as [Group Policy](https://sdmsoftware.com/group-policy-blog/desired-state-configuration/desired-state-configuration-and-group-policy-come-together/), a [DSC Pull Server](https://msdn.microsoft.com/en-us/powershell/dsc/pullserver), [Azure Automation](https://msdn.microsoft.com/en-us/powershell/dsc/azuredsc), or even via configuration management tools such as [Chef](https://docs.chef.io/resource_dsc_resource.html) or [Puppet](https://github.com/puppetlabs/puppetlabs-dsc).
 A good resource to learn more about DSC is the [Microsoft Virtual Academy training course](http://www.microsoftvirtualacademy.com/training-courses/getting-started-with-powershell-desired-state-configuration-dsc-).

+For an in depth look, check out the [sample walkthrough](azure-virtual-machines/via-an-arm-template-with-dsc.md) of how to use DSC with an Azure ARM template to deploy and configure the Tentacle on an Azure VM.